Skip to content

 try:

-# writing the log
+# log entry

 self.__resource.write(f"{today} {now}, {thread_name} : {message}")

-# Write immediately—otherwise, the text will only be written when the write stream is closed
+# write immediately - otherwise the text will only be written when the write stream is closed

 self.__resource.flush()